jshwelz/limehome-challenge/README.md

 ## Getting Started

-The project involves a backend api which contains functionality to store information about comicbooks. it will use sqlite to store it locally on the database and the docs are automate created using swagger
+The project involves a backend api which contains functionality to retrieve information about nearby Hotels. it will use sqlite to store it locally on the database and the docs are automate created using swagger

 ### Prerequisites